robertoostenveld/arduino/esp8266_imu_osc/README.md

 ## Status LED

-The device has a RGB led to indicate the status:
+The device has a RGB LED to indicate the status:
   * yellow - initial configuration (should be short)
   * red - failed to connect to WiFi network, access point started
   * constant green - setting up all sensors (should be relatively short)